tcoates3/dqm4hep-doc/docs/user-manual/quality-test.md

 </qtest>
 ```

 The optional argument `ComparisonType` determines the comparison type, based on whether the histograms are weighted or unweighted (see [the ROOT documentation](https://root.cern.ch/doc/master/classTH1.html#a6c281eebc0c0a848e7a0d620425090a5) for more information).
 This may be either `UU`, `UW`, `WW`, or `NORM`.
 By default, this is `UU`.
 The optional arguments `UseUnderflow` and  `UseOverflow` control whether the overflow and underflow bins are used to calculate the chi-squared.
 These may be either `false <string>` or `true`.
 By default, both of these are `false`.
+The reference is defined in the `<monitorElement>` section of the XML file, explained [here](#steering-files).

 ## Running a quality test
 Quality tests can be run using the `dqm4hep-run-qtests` executable, found in `dqm4hep-core/bin/`.
 This executable handles the running of the actual binaries for each qtest, as well as obtaining monitor elements from the ROOT file and the setting of parameters.
 This executable has one required arguments and several optional ones, detailed below.